 Making appropriate lifestyle changes before your operation and maintaining them long-term will mean that you get the most from your surgery.
 Preparing yourself emotionally is also important.
 You will probably have a number of questions about your operation.
 You may find it helpful to write these down so you can discuss your concerns with your doctor or nurse.

 Smoking: To improve the likelihood of a better recovery, it is advised that if you smoke, you stop now.
-Surgeons and anaesthetists are very reluctant to operate if you continue smoking.
 This is because smoking causes breathing complications after surgery and increases the risk of your new grafts becoming blocked.